 This vital group maintains CBIC's membership records, recommends our organization's fee structure, recruits new members, greets members at CBIC events, establishes retention plans for members, hosts new-member orientation events and develops other methods to educate members of opportunities to be involved and get the most from their membership.
 This group meets when needed and operates year round.

-This team plans and produces monthly, quarterly and annual CBIC educational and networking events including CBIC's Tech Night Takeover (TNT) events, CBIC Tech On Tap, annual meetings, annual holiday parties, and more.
-The team is in charge of everything event related including selecting educational topics, panelists and/or keynote speakers, securing venues, caterers, and sponsors, creating partnerships and collaborating on events with like-minded organizations, managing event budgets and ensuring a positive net gain.
+This team plans and produces monthly, quarterly and annual CBIC educational and networking events including CBIC's recurring Tech Night Takeovers (TNT) (quarterly), CBIC Tech On Taps (monthly), Charlottesville Entrepreneurs and Espresso (monthly), annual meetings of the Council, annual holiday parties, and more.
+The team collaborates with CBIC's executive director on everything event related including selecting educational topics, panelists and/or keynote speakers, securing venues, caterers, and sponsors, creating partnerships and collaborating on events with like-minded organizations, managing event budgets and ensuring a positive net gain.
 This group primarily works together remotely and operates year round.

 CBIC’s annual awards gala, held each spring, honors individuals and organizations that have made noteworthy contributions to the marketplace and community in the past year through entrepreneurship and the creation, commercialization, or application of technology.
 The CBIC Awards recognize the vitality of the technology and entrepreneurial community in Central Virginia.
 CBIC is proud to host these awards that highlight outstanding innovations and leadership, including work in the private and public sectors and in our K-12 schools.
 This event is also a fundraiser for the organization, which enables CBIC to continue to develop and offer innovative services and benefits to its members and the business and high-tech community of our region.
 This team assembles and works from approximately January – June, with the actual gala typically held in late May.